binouze/HTMLBitmapFonts/README.md

-Starling extension for using bitmap fonts with simplified html tags for styling texts
+Starling extension for using bitmap fonts with simplified HTML tags for styling texts

-_sorry all asdoc and comments are in french, i will change it soon_
 ___

 HTMLTextField